flimflam-austin/hugo-cms-test/content/quick_reads/20180215-18-02-14-florida-school-shooting/index.md

       kicked out of school for unspecific “disciplinary reasons.”
     _key: card-4-5e922f4c-6104-467c-989e-341b4b5280db
   - order: 4
+    useCheckmark: false
     body: >-
       Your Family & The News

       _“Parents should also monitor how much exposure a child has to news reports of traumatic events, including these recent school shootings.
-      Research has shown that some young children believe that the events are **reoccurring** each time they see a television replay of the news footage.”_
+      Research has shown that some young children believe that the events are**reoccurring** each time they see a television replay of the news footage.”_